 With so many factors at play, it can be very difficult for injury victims and their families to determine what type of workers’ compensation benefits to apply for, which can include:

 - Supplemental benefits – This applies to injured employees who have not returned to work and cannot find another suitable place of employment or have returned to work in a position that pays less than their pre-injury income.

-- Permanent total benefits – Construction workers eligible for these benefits if they are not able to return to work at all, even with a lighter workload or in a less strenuous position, due to their injury.
+- Permanent total benefits – Construction workers eligible for these benefits if they are not able to return to work at all, even with a lighter workload or in a less strenuous position

 - Permanent impairment benefits – If a construction worker sustains vision loss, has to have an amputation or suffers severe head or facial disfigurement, he or she is eligible for these benefits.

 - Impairment income benefits – The state has a formula that helps it determine the level of an injured employee’s impairment, which is a deciding factor in if and how much he or she would receive in medical or disability workers’ compensation benefits.
 Construction workers are only eligible for impairment income benefits if due to their workplace injuries they receive a permanent impairment rating from the state.